slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 Every other day I woke up and shaved, tapping my razor handle against my hand to vomit out the hair.
 But it began to sneak into Renee's dreams.
 "Fucking tap tap tap.
 I hate waking up to that shit.
 No one does that, it's incessant and tiring." she yawned at me, then mimed an exaggerated throw down of a giant razor to the floor.

 After my toast I rubbed the smudge of peanut butter into my jeans and headed out while Renee slept.
 Her hours sat much later in the day than mine.
-She worked at an aryuvedic clinic deep in Greenpoint.
-When Renee was late or had mono once a week they accomodated her.
+She worked at an ayurvedic clinic deep in Greenpoint.
+When Renee was late or had mono once a week they accommodated her.
 Benefits were the first few bottles and boxes of newly imported products.
 In between smoke breaks and relabeling expired medicine she'd call or text me about dinner or a movie or gossip.
-She used to bring home elixirs and herbs promising to revitalize our livers, iron to lighten our eyes, mud smoothies to clear out our digestion tracts.
-I tried them all but still felt pretty dirty.
+She used to bring home elixirs and herbs promising to revitalize our livers, iron to lighten our eyes, mud smoothies to clear out our  tracts.

 "You're hard to cleanse" she said.